GoogleCloudPlatform/stackdriver-debugger-php-extension/docs/design.md

 #### Disallowing Function Calls in Conditions and Expressions

 We will disallow all function calls except those that are explicitly marked as safe.
-We maintain a list of build-in functions that are whitelisted.
+We maintain a list of build-in functions that are allowed.
 We also provide a `php.ini` setting that allows you to specify your own list of allowed function calls.